MarcoStb1993/robot_statemachine/statemachine/README.md

 * **Idle State:** Standard state when no commands were issued.
 Allows transitions to all other states through interrupts.
 * **Teleoperation State:** State being called when teleoperation commands were issued.
 Only transitions to **Idle State** when teleoepration timed out and **Emergency Stop State** when receiving the particular interrupt.
 * **Waypoint Following State:** Handles the waypoint following functionality by providing the next navigation goal depending on the status of all waypoints and the waypoint following mode.
 Normally transitions to the navigation state plugin.
 Can be interrupted by the software emergency stop and teleoperation which leads to a transition to the particular state.
 If waypoint following is stopped, transitions to **Idle State**.

+### Plugins

+The statemachine package requires three different plugin states, one for exploration to calculate the next goal, one for navigation and one for mapping.
+The first is called when exploration is started or a previous exploration target was mapped successfully and  should interface an exploration package like [explore lite](http://wiki.ros.org/explore_lite) which finds unexplored regions in the map and extract a next goal from it.
+The second should interface a package for navigation like the [ROS navigation stack](http://wiki.ros.org/navigation) and update the statemachine according to the navigation's progress.
+The last is called when an exploration goal is reached and can include movements for better map acquisition or similar behaviors.

+Also, up to ten plugins states can be included for the waypoint following routines that are executed upon reaching a waypoint.
+They are not necessary for the statemachine like the plugins mentioned above.
+These routine can be implemented to enable arbitrary behavior when reaching a certain waypoint.

 ## Tutorials